 But sometimes teaching responsibility can be difficult – particularly when our kids are young and struggling to be responsible.
 We want our children to be children!
 We want them to run and play after school, not do dishes.
 We want them to ride their bikes and go to the beach on the weekends, not work in the yard.
-Having responsibilities help them learn about being accountable and teach them the value of hard work.
+Having responsibilities helps them learn about being accountable and teaches them the value of hard work.
 And research shows it is good for them – for their happiness and overall wellbeing.

 So, how can we raise responsible children?

 To raise responsible kids, give them responsibility!

 Teaching kids responsibility doesn’t have to be tricky or overly complicated.
 At its core, we are teaching our kids that they can do something, by teaching them how to do that thing.
 Giving them the mindset (can-do attitude) plus the abilities (life skills) leads to responsibility.

 Yes, it will take twice as long to do the dishes if your four-year-old is ‘helping’ but a little investment now goes a long way in the future.
 Teaching your child how to do the dishes by doing them together, prepares him for when he can do them on his own.
 Plus, when your child is allowed to help you, he feels valued.
 Those good feelings make him feel more connected at home and with you.
 In fact, research shows that kids who help at home don’t find this work at all stressful, and actually feel higher levels of happiness.

 Build on age-appropriate tasks